deviap/sample-apps/README.md

 ## 01 - Clock
 This sample creates a real time animated clock using textboxes and frames.

+## 02 - Triangles
+This sample is a animated sea of triangles resembling a wave pattern

 ## License
 ```
 Copyright 2020 Deviap (https://deviap.com/)